Poriazy/GradyToast-Android/README.md

 ## 🎨 Types

-You Can use GradyToast with these types:
+You Can change GradyToast appearance with these types:

 ``` java